 Upon a two-thirds (2/3) vote of the directors present at a regular or special meeting called for that purpose, an emergency may be declared.

-Policy Revisions
+Policy Revisions & Review

+Policies should be reviewed annually to ensure they are still relevant.
 If applicable, a proposed policy change should reference the policy provision it will be amending.
 In such a case, and to the extent feasible, the policy should reflect the date of each revision and a summary of the changes made.